1978 New Brunswick general election: Background

 In the lead up to 1978, the Opposition Liberal Party seemed destined to return to power.
 A number of scandals had been tied to the Conservatives and Liberal leader Robert Higgins was widely popular.
 In early 1978, Higgins believed he had tied some of the scandals directly to Hatfield himself.
 In a bold move, Higgins promised to resign should Hatfield prove that he was not tied directly to the scandal, which Hatfield promptly did.
 Higgins was forced to abruptly resign and was replaced by Joseph Daigle as leader.
 The Liberals mused that Hatfield had purposely ensured false information was leaked to the Liberals to lead them into making false accusations.

 Higgins' resignation created Hatfield's best chance to go to the polls.
 He called an election shortly after Daigle became Liberal leader.
 Despite the lack of a direct link to Hatfield, scandal remained tied to his government and a close election result was assured.

 Campaign

-Hatfield's government was not entirely clean, however.
+Hatfield's government was not entirely clean.
 The Liberals pointed to the Conservatives' budgets, which no longer maintained a surplus.
 The Bricklin failure was also fresh on voters' minds.
 While campaigning in anglophone sections of the province, Hatfield accused Daigle of being an anti-monarchist for supporting Pierre Trudeau's constitutional reforms.